 Public relations is a pivotal piece of almost every industry.
 Boise State’s 100% online public relations program ranks among the highest in the nation.
 The program allows students the opportunity to meet goals and develop critical professional skills.

 Want to learn more about the Public Relations program?
 Connect with a Student Success Coach today!

-Boise State Online offers over 80 degree and certificate programs.
+Boise State offers close to 100 online programs and 900+ unique online courses.
 All programs are developed with students of all backgrounds and lifestyles in mind.
 From application to graduation, students are supported throughout their education journey at Boise State.

 By Alexis Ross, Boise State Extended Studies